skupperproject/skupper-example-hello-world/README.md

     $ skupper status
     Namespace '<ns>' is ready.
 It is connected to 0 other namespaces.

-As you move through the steps that follow, you can continue to use `skupper status` at any time to check your progress.
+As you move through the steps that follow, you can use `skupper status` at any time to check your progress.

 ## Step 2: Deploy the backend and frontend services